pymupdf/PyMuPDF/docs/annot.rst

          * "json" -- :meth:`TextPage.extractJSON`
          * "rawdict" -- :meth:`TextPage.extractRAWDICT`

-      :arg rect-like clip: restrict the extraction to this area.
+      :arg rect-like clip: (keyword only) restrict the extraction to this area.
 Should hardly ever be required, defaults to :attr:`Annot.rect`.
-      :arg int flags: control the amount of data returned.
+      :arg int flags: (keyword only) control the amount of data returned.
 Defaults to simple text extraction.

    .. method:: get_textbox(rect)